ChristineBasta/Bias-from-rationale-analysis/README.md

 - Encoder: a text-CNN model for classification only on picked rationales.

 #### Requirements
-The input is 300-dimensional word embedding from GloVe-300.
+The input is 300-dimensional word embedding from GloVe-300， in `./data/embeddings/glove.6B`.
+The dataset path `./raw_data/`.

 #### Usage
 ##### Running example: